Lesson 1: Intro to Serial

 begin(unsigned long baud, byte config)

 Thus far, in our lessons, we have been using the first function—begin(unsigned long baud)—which sets the data rate in bits per second (baud).
 But what about the second function with byte config and what does this parameter mean?
-We’ll dig in to both below.
+We’ll dig into both below.

 Baud rate

-The baud rate specifies how fast data is sent over serial, which is expressed in bits-per-second (bps).
-For communicating with a computer, the Arduino docs recommend: 300 bps, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
+The baud rate specifies how fast data is sent over serial, expressed in bits per second (bps).
+For communicating with a computer, the Arduino docs recommend: 300, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200 bps.
 Both devices—in this case, the Arduino and the computer—need to be set to the same baud rate to communicate.

 What’s the fastest serial baud rate?

-This will be microcontroller dependent.
-The Arduino Uno uses a ATmega328P microcontroller, which states a maximum baud rate of 2,000,000 baud (2 Mbps).
-On Stack Overflow, Connor Wolf found that though the Uno was capable of communicating at 2Mpbs, the Arduino serial library resulted in only an effective 500 kbps communication rate.
+This is microcontroller dependent.
+The Arduino Uno uses an ATmega328P microcontroller, which supports a maximum baud rate of 2,000,000 baud (2 Mbps).
+On Stack Overflow, Connor Wolf found that though the Uno was capable of communicating at 2 Mbps, the Arduino serial library resulted in only an effective 500 kbps communication rate.
+The ESP32, by contrast, can handle baud rates well above 1 Mbps in practice.

 The asynchronous serial communication frame